Blake-C/wp-foundation-six/README.md

 gulp --build
 ```

-These are not all the commands, but just a list of the major tasks you might want to run individually to save time.
+These are not all the tasks, but just a list of the major tasks you might want to run individually to save time.
+The watch tasks do not work inside of docker services/containers at the moment.

 ## Unit Test Data